codetojoy/gists_web/angular/sandbox/Notes.md

 x - Admin should have a Config object x - reflect admin value in console log ?
 * Admin fires event on changes to `maxFoos` but it seems like a kludge
+    - also, App component has a copy of config ??
+    - page navigation doesn't seem happy
 * click on Foo item should go to an edit page